CyberFight Festival 2021: Preliminary matches

 In the tenth match, Chris Brookes and The37Kamiina (Shunma Katsumata and Mao) faced Damnation (Daisuke Sasaki, Tetsuya Endo and Soma Takao) (accompanied by Mad Paulie).
 Early in the match, Mao launched himself over the top rope with a plastic case and landed on Sasaki.
 Later, Katsumata tried to attack Sasaki with a firecracker, however, Sasaki ducked and the blast hit Mao instead.
 As Mao and Katsumata were standing outside of the ring, Takao hit Brookes with a "Huracánrana" that sent him crashing onto his teammates.
 Endo followed with a springboard shooting star press to the outside.
-In the ring, Sasaki brought Mao down to the mat with "La Mística" then transitionned it into the "Crossover Facelock" to win by submission.
+In the ring, Sasaki brought Mao down to the mat with "La Mística" then transitioned it into the "Crossover Facelock" to win by submission.

 Next, Sanshiro Takagi, Akito, Kazusada Higuchi, Yukio Sakaguchi, Naomi Yoshimura and Yukio Naya (accompanied by the sex doll Yoshihiko) faced Kongō (Kenoh, Katsuhiko Nakajima, Manabu Soya, Haoh, Nioh and Tadasuke).
 As a provocation to Kenoh, the DDT team made their entrance armed with various iconic DDT weapons such as the Dramatic Dream Cycle, a giant hammer and various parts of Mecha Mummy.
 During the match, Team DDT attempted to use the weapons to no avail as it didn't have any effect on the more serious Noah wrestlers.
 However, Kenoh ended up riding the Dramatic Dream Cycle to run over Takagi before he and his stable destroyed the bicycle.
 Sakaguchi and Higuchi came to rescue Takagi.
 Sakaguchi performed the "God's Right Knee" on Kenoh then put him in a sleeper hold with the help of Yoshihiko.
 This allowed Takagi to perform the "Sitdown Himawari Bomb" on Haoh to win the match.

 Next, The37Kamiina (Konosuke Takeshita and Yuki Ueno) faced Kaito Kiyomiya and Yoshiki Inamura.
 In the end, Ueno hit a dropkick on Kiyomiya, then performed the "Best Moonsault Ever" to win the match by pinfall.